 The Four Dalek Props

-The props were robustly built and finished by Shawcraft to a high standard, costing less than £1000 in total4.
+The props were robustly built and finished by Shawcraft to a high standard, costing less than £1000 in total.
 At a glance, the props all looked identical in their pristine livery of silver, grey and blue.
-The collars were of smooth, highly-reflective metal and the hemispheres were painted a very light sky-blue.
-The eye stalks were adorned with nine discs and the guns were intricately crafted from metal rails and perspex octagons.
+The collars were of smooth, highly-reflective metal and the fibreglass hemispheres were made in a very sky-blue.
+The eye stalks were adorned with nine blue discs and the guns were intricately crafted from metal rails and perspex octagons.
 The fenders were coated in cut segments of black carpet underlay which would have not only helped muffle the sound of their wheels in studio, but also dampened the gentle sounds of collision as the props bumped against each other on set.

 Each of the four Daleks was numbered, which can be seen expressed using one, two, three or four horizontal dashes on their rear between the collars.
 Despite the high quality of their construction, each prop has its own unique characteristics which means they can be tracked throughout their first serial and also in future stories.
 There are a wide variety of identifying features, some of which are inherent in the build and some of which are more transient marks which only last until a prop is refurbished.
 Their immaculate appearance soon started to suffer from transportation and the everyday operation of the props caused wear-and-tear.